 or marital therapy have been reported to be effective.

-Most people with bulimia nervosa can be treated through individual outpatient therapy because they aren't in danger of starving themselves as are persons with anorexia.
+Most people with bulimia nervosa can be treated through individual outpatient therapy.
 However, if the bulimia is out of

 modification therapy, which may take place in highly structured settings.
 Individual psychotherapy and family therapy, which address the eating disorder as a symptom of unresolved conflict, may help